ortexx/akili/README.md

 ```

 More simple examples are on the [site](https://akilijs.com).
-And you can [see a complete example](https://example.akilijs.com) of the site's architecture and [get the source code](https://github.com/ortexx/akili-example).
+And you can [see the complete example](https://example.akilijs.com) of architecture and [get the source code](https://github.com/ortexx/akili-example).

 ## Installation
 You can install it via npm